Jaycossey/home-page-clone/README.md

 - Codebase does not entirely follow best practices, will need cleanup
 - Routing for controllers could do with a cleanup
+- Deployment issues, currently working on a fix

 ### Overall personal experience